Compare Boilers vs. Water Heaters and Buy the Best Type

 Assessing your energy type and supplier to get the best deal is essential.
 You may not wish to change the type of energy you use; however, it pays to keep an eye on offers available to change suppliers, as they often have deals to get new clients.

-Check the details carefully and avoid lock-ins committing you to several years, where possible.
-You could find substantial savings by swapping, and it’s usually easy and painless to do.
+Be sure to check the details carefully and avoid long-term lock-ins where possible.
+You could find substantial savings by switching suppliers, and it’s usually a straightforward and hassle-free process.

 If you are in the market for a new boiler or water heater, carefully check what’s available.
 What do your neighbors or family use?